Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 It is unfortunate, that the error offset in the pre-study was rounded to only two decimal places and the error vector was not logged.
 In the final study, this was improved to log exact values and additionally the error vector.

 It was to be expected, that the precision for the tasks are better in the pre-study than in the final study.
 The direct manipulation of the objects with the controller, while standing directly in front of it, allows better precision, than having to look from a distance, hence the pre-study precision was on average 7.8 times better.
-Future work, should experiment with portals, that let you actually see the camera perspective of the exit portal inside the entry portal, thus eliminating the requirement to look from a distance.
+Future work, should experiment with portals, that let you see the camera perspective of the exit portal inside the entry portal, thus eliminating the requirement to look from a distance.
 Furthermore, this would allow to have objects between the entry and exit portals that can block the view entirely.

 P5 has a noteable spike in the error offset for the part 2 average, both globally and when comparing with P5's part 1 and part 3 average.
 This can be explained with the observation notes.
 P5 got once a portal and T-object spawn, that they found so hard, that the task was not even tried.
 To quote: "What is that?
 I can't see anything there.
 I can't reach that.
 Can I skip that?
 Yes, I am going to that now."